geodeepak/Seismolive/What's-New-in-ObsPy-1.0.md

 * `obspy.realtime`: Features for realtime seismogram analysis.
 * `obspy.signal`: All signal processing functions and classes.
 * `obspy.taup`: Theoretical arrival times using the tau-p method.

+For example a script might yield the following output:

 ```bash
 $ python some_obspy_script.py